Last Revision Date: January 8, 2024

 - is secure and kept in confidence.

-Data Retention: Generally, your Personal Information will be erased when (i) it is no longer needed for its original processing purpose, (ii) you withdraw your consent for us to store by deleting your Account, (iii) there is no preferential justified reason for the processing of your Personal Information and you object to our processing of your Personal Information, or (iv) erasure of your Personal Information is required in order to fulfil a statutory obligation under the UK law, EU law or the right of the EU Member States.
+Data Retention: Generally, your Personal Information will be erased when (i) it is no longer needed for its original processing purpose, (ii) you withdraw your consent for us to store by deleting your Account, (iii) there is no preferential justified reason for the processing of your Personal Information and you object to our processing of your Personal Information, or (iv) erasure of your Personal Information is required in order to fulfill a statutory obligation under the UK law, EU law or the right of the EU Member States.
 Therefore, we will make sure your Personal Information will be erased under all of the above-mentioned circumstances.
 You may request us to erase your Personal Information verbally or in writing and we have one (1) month to respond to any such request.

 Data Breach Notification: Should there be a personal data breach leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed, we will notify you and appropriate supervisory authority without undue delay and, where feasible, not later than seventy-two (72) hours after having become aware of it.